IBM/kube-safe-scheduler/README.md

 kubectl logs -f <my-scheduler-...>  -c my-scheduler-ctr -n kube-system
 ```

 And, the following command serves viewing the logs of a particular extender agent (substitute *nnn* by the container number of interest).
+The log level for the extender is controlled by the *LOG_LEVEL* environment variable.
+Possible values are: TRACE, DEBUG, INFO, WARNING, ERROR, and ALERT.
+The default value is INFO.

 ```
 kubectl logs -f <my-scheduler-...>  -c my-extender-ctr-nnn -n kube-system